begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 | ros       | -313  | turn on the status line                        |
 | ros       | -314  | turn off the status line                       |

-If a color terminal is in use, -33 to -64 will control colors.
+If a colour terminal is in use, -33 to -64 will control colours.

 The codes from -128 to -191 control screen attributes.
 Where Bit 0 is least significant, you may calculate the desired code by setting Bit